Brandon Williams (politician): Political views

 In his 2022 campaign, Williams highlighted his "sharp conservative views."
 At a candidate forum, he named "socialist ideology" the number one threat to the United States.
 Williams, who homeschooled his children, is an advocate for school vouchers.
 His campaign statements expressed support for voter identification requirements, and for building a Mexico–United States border wall.
-At an open house shortly after inauguration, he said his concerns included energy policy and government spending.
+At an open house shortly after his inauguration, Williams said his concerns included energy policy and government spending.

-Williams voted for Donald Trump in the 2016 and 2020 U.S. presidential elections.
-He believes the 2020 presidential election raised questions about state election laws, although he also stated that President Joe Biden was elected legitimately.
+Williams said he voted for Donald Trump in the 2016 and 2020 U.S. presidential elections.
+He said he believes the 2020 presidential election raised questions about state election laws, adding he believed that President Joe Biden was elected legitimately.

 He compared the January 6th hearings to the Moscow trials, and denounced Trump's indictment by a Manhattan grand jury in March 2023.

 Abortion

 In his 2022 campaign, Williams said "each state, not the federal government, should decide what restrictions, if any, to place on abortion."
 He personally opposes abortion and believes it should be banned with exceptions in the case of rape, incest or to save the life of the mother.